szilard/benchm-dataframes/README.md

 #### Tools

-The tools analysed are open source statistical/data analysis software/libraries (R data.table, R dplyr, python's pandas, polars from python) and embedded analytical database engines (duckdb from python) and a columnar database (clickhouse).
+The tools analysed are tatistical/data analysis software/libraries (R data.table, R dplyr, python's pandas, polars from python), an embedded analytical database engines (duckdb from python) and a columnar database (clickhouse).
+All are open source and readily available.

 - R data.table
 - R dplyr